-Technical Assistance
+Technical Assistance for All Federal Programs

 Technical Assistance is offered at all times through e-mail and phone communication, as well as school visits, to assist schools in analyzing data to identify priorities in instruction, professional learning, and effective budgeting.
 In addition to the following technical assistance provisions, principals, assistant principals, bookkeepers, and any other Federal Programs personnel call or e-mail with questions for guidance.